 I am an Assistant Professor of Computer Science and Engineering at Oakland University.
-My research passion lies in interdisciplinary and collaborative research on powerful computational models, algorithms, image analysis and interactive visualization tools for medical imaging, brain science and life science.
+My research passion lies interdisciplinary and collaborative research on data-intensive computing, information retrieval, image analysis and interactive visualization tools for medical imaging, brain and life science.
 I believe that application-driven contributions to expand computer science to interdisciplinary research will become more and more important in exploring and understanding scientific and health-related problems.

 I completed my Ph.D. and Sc.M. in the Computer Science Department at Brown, where I was advised by Professors David H. Laidlaw.
 I received a B.S. degree (with high distinction) in Computer Science from University of Nebraska-Lincoln.